How to Become a Licensed Home Inspector in Maryland

 Radon Tester Certification (online & free for members):

-Although there are no state regulations for radon testing in Maryland, the state recommends to the public the Environmental Protection Agency (EPA) guidelines for testing.
+Although Maryland does not have state regulations for radon testing, the state recommends that the public follow the Environmental Protection Agency (EPA) guidelines for testing.
 Visit the Maryland Department of Health for details.

 InterNACHI's free, online "Radon Measurement Professional Initial Training Course" is AARST-NRPP approved for both initial certification and Continuing Education.
 To complete all components of the NRPP Radon Certification, please visit their site for more information.